ericowens811/LabResultPatterns/README.md

 # Lab Result Patterns Manager

 The Lab Results Pattern manager (*LRP* pronounced *Lerp*) is a new application that allows medical clinicians to capture and maintain a library of lab result patterns.
-It is one component in a larger suite of <a href="https://en.wikipedia.org/wiki/Clinical_pathway">Clinical Pathway Management</a> automation softwware.
+It is one component in a larger suite of <a href="https://en.wikipedia.org/wiki/Clinical_pathway">Clinical Pathway Management</a> automation software.

 The version of *LRP* in this public repo is a complete vertical slice of the application, including